zk4x/zyx/zyx/README.md

 as it accesses files (like cuda, hip and opencl runtimes), env vars (mostly for debugging) and also some other stuff that requires filesystem and threads.

+## Operating systems

+Zyx is currently tested only on linux, but should work with all *nix operating systems.
+If it does not work on your system, or if you are interested in Windows support, please create a github issue.

 ## Features

 - **rand** - enables support for functions that enable random number generation
-- **half** - enables support for f16 and bf16 dtypes
 - **complex** - enables support for cf32 and cf64 dtypes
+- **disk_cache** - enables saving of searched kernels to disk
+- **wgsl** - enables wgsl backend

 ## Warning

 Zyx breaks many principles of clean code.
 Clean code was tried in older versions of zyx.
 Abstractions, wrappers, dyn (virtual tables), generics and lifetimes made the code hard to reason about.
 Zyx now uses enums for everything and almost zero generics (only in functions, such as impl IntoShape to make API more flexible).
 If you dislike ugly code, please do not use zyx.

 Zyx uses some unsafe code, mostly due to FFI access.
 If you find unsafe code offensive, please do not use zyx.